 So when there is inflation, a dollar in the past is worth more than a dollar today.
 This is because we get less stuff today than we did in the past.
 So, the higher the inflation rate, the less worth the dollar we have.

 Inflation is common during economic expansion.
-During this period, the economy prospered where the unemployment rate was low.
-As a result, households are optimistic about their income and employment, prompting them to spend more dollars on goods and services.
-The increase in demand eventually pushes the prices of goods and services to rise.
+During this period, the economy prospered, and the unemployment rate was low.
+As a result, households were optimistic about their income and employment, prompting them to spend more dollars on goods and services.
+The increase in demand eventually pushed the prices of goods and services up.

 So, a moderate increase in inflation shows us a growing economy.
 In this case, inflation is not a problem.
 On the contrary, it could indicate the economy is prospering.

-However, if inflation spikes high, it can be bad for the economy.
+If inflation spikes, it can be bad for the economy.
 This is because the dollars we own evaporate in value when we use them to buy goods and services.
 And its uncontrolled pace – as during hyperinflation – can destroy economic stability.
-It can disrupt the monetary system, cause political risks and social disaster and hinder investment in these countries.
+It can disrupt the monetary system, cause political risks and social disasters, and hinder investment in these countries.
 Consequently, people lose faith in the domestic currency.
 You can delve into what’s happening in Venezuela, for example.

 If we want to calculate the inflation rate, we must consider all goods and services.
-And economists then introduce price indexes to make calculations easier.
+Economists then introduce price indexes to make calculations easier.
 There are three common indices for measuring inflation, namely:

 - GDP Deflator

 The price index represents the price trend of a basket of goods and services.
-How it is calculated will vary in terms of the types of goods and services included and the weight in the calculation.
+How it is calculated will vary depending on the types of goods and services included and their weight in the calculation.
 For instance, the consumer price index tracks the prices of goods and services purchased by consumers.
 Meanwhile, the producer price index tracks the goods and services purchased by producers.
-And the GDP deflator takes into account all goods and services in the economy, calculated by dividing nominal GDP by real GDP.
+The GDP deflator takes into account all goods and services in the economy, calculated by dividing nominal GDP by real GDP.

 The consumer price index is usually the most cited inflation indicator.
 For example, central banks use it as an anchor to take monetary policy.
 They then break down the index again and focus on core inflation, namely the consumer price index, without taking into account volatile components such as energy and food.